taheruddin/expression/README.md

 # Interesting Expressions
 A good way to collect interesting expressions.
-It stores expressions with meanings and example uses and provide add, list and search facility.
-Edit feature is coming soon.
+- It stores expressions with meanings and example uses
+- Provide add, edit, list and search facility.